nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 causing the UI to only show all patients.
 * The UML sequence diagram below shows the interaction between the Logic and Model components after calling `list` command.
+* For each Patient's Events, the Events will be displayed in ascending order by date, then start time if date is equal, then end time if both date and start time is equal

 <puml src="diagrams/ListSequenceDiagram.puml" alt="List Sequence Diagram" />